-A resolution professional/other professionals can play a critical role in helping companies identify and address financial stress at an early stage.
-By providing expertise, guidance, and support, resolution professional/other professionals can help companies develop effective strategies for managing financial stress and positioning themselves for long-term success, thus avoid drastic measures such as restructuring and bankruptcy.
+An Insolvency professional can play a critical role in helping companies identify and address financial stress at an early stage.
+By providing expertise, guidance, and support, Insolvency Professional can help companies develop effective strategies for managing financial stress and positioning themselves for long-term success, thus avoid drastic measures such as restructuring and bankruptcy.

-Resolution professionals/Other Professionals can help in identifying stress at early stages using the following indicators:
+Insolvency professional can help in identifying stress at early stages using the following indicators:

-1.1 Operational/Business parameters
+1. Operational/Business parameters